Mushroom Ketchup

 Step 5

 Pour the entire contents of the saucepan through a cheesecloth into another container and squeeze out as much liquid from the original mushroom mash as you can.
-The heating process not only helps the flavour, but also pasteurises the liquid to kill any bacteria.
-At this stage your mushroom ketchup is now ready to use, but its best to have a few seal-able jars or bottles on stand by as you’ll end up with around 1 to 2 cups of finished product, depending on your salt content and type of mushrooms used.
+The heating process not only helps the flavor but also pasteurizes the liquid to kill any bacteria.
+At this stage, your mushroom ketchup is now ready to use, but it’s best to have a few seal-able jars or bottles on standby as you’ll end up with around 1 to 2 cups of finished product, depending on your salt content and type of mushrooms used.

-As for the left over mushroom mash you can use that as it is, and it makes a great addition when mixed into a stew, but if your not planning on using it any time soon you can dry it and use it for another flavouring.
+As for the leftover mushroom mash, you can use that as it is, and it makes a great addition when mixed into a stew, but if you’re not planning on using it any time soon you can dry it and use it for another flavoring.